Hawks~Hayden Community Room

 "This room is given in honor of William A. Hawks and Annie J. Hawks who created Williamsburg’s first library in their home on North Main Street and Anna Isabella Hayden who donated the Haydenville Library.
 They gave the pleasure of books and ideas, and the places to share them, to the people of Williamsburg."

 The room fulfills a goal of its donors by providing a fully accessible community room within the public library.
-We welcome use of the Hawks~Hayden Community Room by groups of forty-five or fewer folks.
-The Neil Hammer Gallery is also located in the Hawks~Hayden room.
+We welcome use of the Hawks~Hayden Community Room by groups of forty or fewer folks.
+The room measures 26'x18' for a total of 468 square feet.
+The Neil Hammer Gallery is located in the Hawks~Hayden room and comprises sections of the wall space as well as two tables 24” d x 72” l x 42” h against the E and/or N walls.
+The tables may be used to display 3D objects and/or a book for comments.

 - Dimensioned Photos of the Hawks~Hayden Community Room.